top of page

 Culinary Cam

-After getting a bounty of edible flowers from Farmer Janna Jo at the Earthbound Farm Stand, I knew that I wanted to make fresh summer rolls whose transparent rice papers would showcase those gorgeous blooms for my collaborative Mothers' Day Happy Hour with The Quail & Olive and Big Sur Vineyards.
+October on California's Central Coast brings a late heat wave and it still feels like summer.
+After getting a bounty of edible flowers from Farmer Janna Jo at the Earthbound Farm Stand, I made fresh summer rolls whose transparent rice papers would showcase those gorgeous blooms for my collaborative Happy Hour with The Quail & Olive and Big Sur Vineyards.

 Nước Chấm a ubiquitous Vietnamese dipping sauce.
 It's a blend of fish sauce, water, sugar, citrus, and spice.
 Typically it's made with freshly squeezed lime juice; I swapped in the Kaffir Lime Vinegar from The Quail & Olive.